manaswinidas/conferences_talks/README.md

 ## Presentations added

 #### Web Development Intermediate Course
->> *Conducted as a part of GirlScript Education Outreach Program from Apr 24 to May 1, 2021*
+>> *Conducted as a part of GirlScript Education Outreach Program(Batch-10) from Apr 24 to May 1, 2021*

 This is a series of 1-2 hour sessions for a week and covers basics of frontend, backend and web for intermediate developers with tutorials and resources for projects and concepts.
 Find the detailed curriculum [here](slides/GS-Web-Dev-Intermediate/Curriculum.md).
 #### AMA on Open Source and importance of community